“WHAT IS NOW PROVED WAS ONCE ONLY IMAGINED”

 Palmer’s early paintings combine a feeling for twilight and shadow with the intense glimmer of stained glass.
 Rachell Campbell-Johnston writes that three of Palmer’s sepia drawings of 1825 ‘describe the delicate clarity of daybreak’, and three more ‘the gentle closing in of the dusk’.
 ‘Palmer captures the glimmering magic of these transitional moments to perfection’.
 For her, Palmer’s ‘The Magic Apple Tree’ of 1830 (in the Fitzwilliam Museum, Cambridge) ‘glows like a great autumn bonfire’.

 Any such autumn bonfire is testimony to the light harvested in photosynthesis, as are the glowing apples on Palmer’s ‘magic’ tree.

-Everything depends now, as always, on how we use that light, which depends on how we see it.
+Everything depends now, as always, on how we use that light, which in turn depends upon how we see it.

 THE GOTHIC CATHEDRAL Otto Von Simson Bollingen Foundation 1956